inspire-eu-validation/download-service/sos-pre-defined/at4-06-extended-capabilities.md

 # Extended capabilities

-**Purpose**: Check that the INSPIRE extended metadata is provided using the Metadata URL element or it is defined in the INSPIRE ExtendedCapabilities
+**Purpose**: Test that the INSPIRE extended metadata is provided using the Metadata URL element or it is defined in the INSPIRE ExtendedCapabilities
 XML Schema for ISO 19142.

 **Prerequisites**

 **Test method**

-* Send a GetCapabilities request
+* Send a GetCapabilities request.

-* Check that the [ExtendedCapabilities](#extendedCapabilities) exists.
-If it does
+* Check if the [ExtendedCapabilities](#extendedCapabilities) exists.
+If it does,

   * If [Metadata URL](#metadataURL) child node exists

-    * Validate that [Metadata URL](#metadataURL) is a valid URL
+    * Check if [Metadata URL](#metadataURL) is a valid URL.

   * Else

-    * Validate the [ExtendedCapabilities](#extendedCapabilities) element and it's children according to the XML Schema definition for the SOS INSPIRE extendedCapabilities as defined in the http://inspire.ec.europa.eu/schemas/inspire_dls/1.0/inspire_dls.xsd
+    * Check if [ExtendedCapabilities](#extendedCapabilities) element and it's children according to the XML Schema definition for the SOS INSPIRE extendedCapabilities as defined in the http://inspire.ec.europa.eu/schemas/inspire_dls/1.0/inspire_dls.xsd

 * If any of the checks or validations fails, the test fails

 **Reference(s)**